 After a number of students had taken their own life at some universities, including 13 in just over 18 months at Bristol University, the university created a new scheme for supporting students with their mental health needs.
 I successfully pitched an item on Woman’s Hour for BBC Radio 4 to investigate the worrying numbers, the warning signs, and what parents can do.

-As a broadcast journalist, I’ve covered death and suicide too often and so I am well aware of the need to talk about them carefully – both responsibly and sensitively.
-There’s specific guidance from the regulator, Ofcom on covering the topic in the UK so after a conversation with my Editor, we agreed the key things I needed to be aware of to address the topic sensitively and carefully so as not to risk encouraging self-harm or suicide.
+As a broadcast journalist, I’ve covered death and suicide too often and so I am well aware of the need to talk about them responsibly and sensitively.
+There’s specific guidance from the regulator, Ofcom on covering the topic in the UK so after a conversation with my Editor, we agreed the key things I needed to be aware of to address the topic carefully so as not to risk others.
 After a long phone conversation with a mother who had lost her son to suicide in which she and I talked about how it would sound on-air, she was willing to come into the studio to talk about her experiences.
 We pre-recorded the interview because I wanted to make sure she was okay and we could stop if we needed to.
 I believed this would be easier for the guest and give everyone involved the chance to breathe during the interview.
-To help with advice for anyone affected by the topic, I also booked a leader of a charity involved with counselling and student suicide and placed key contact details on the BBC Woman’s Hour page.
+To help with advice for anyone affected by the topic, I also booked a leader of a charity involved with counselling and student suicide and placed key contact details on the BBC Radio 4 Woman’s Hour page.